kelloggm/martinjkellogg.com/index.md

 of the [Checker Framework][cf] to solve practical problems in software engineering.

-Outside of work, I enjoy playing games, sharing beverages with friends, or both at the same time.
-Favorite games include Civilization 5, dungeons and dragons, and Dominion.
+Outside of work, I enjoy playing games, skiing, and sharing beverages with friends.
+Favorite games include Civilization, dungeons and dragons, and Dominion.
 Favorite beverages include tea and absinthe.

 [allen]: https://www.cs.washington.edu
 [plse]:  http://uwplse.org